chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 # MVP 2:

-## 2.01 - As an instructor, I want to check an "Instructor?" box when I register so that I can distribute code words.
+## 2.01 [Naveen Chandaluri] As an instructor, I want to check an "Instructor?" box when I register so that I can distribute code words.

 | Acceptance Criteria                                                                         | Yes/No | Comments |